robbintt/outlines/scansf.md

         - `40th and K` = 40th and Kirkham (etc.)
     - `Hot Sheet` - A list of stolen property and crimes under investigation compiled and held by the police.
 The use of 'hot' means known or wanted by the police; suspect.
 [Source: Quora](https://www.quora.com/What-is-a-hot-sheet)
     - `blue on blue` - there are men with guns, we do not know if there are uniformed officers or not (undercover).
 Please be aware of any blue on blue (don't shoot the other cops!)
+    - "broken down" - telling people camping on the street they need to move their camp elsewhere.
+    - `suspect information` followed by 'verbal' or 'documented' - whether they said it or showed their ID.

 7. Police ID Format (Speculative)